 How Do Ganglion Cysts Develop?

 Moving parts have lubrication fluid — in a car, for instance, the engine has motor oil.
-In the body, joints and tendon sheathes (space around tendons) produce synovial fluid (a thick lubrication fluid).
+In the body, joints and tendon sheathes (space around tendons) make synovial fluid (a thick lubrication fluid).
 This fluid is supposed to stay in the joint or in the tendon sheathe.

 A ganglion cyst forms when the joint or tendon sheathe has a "leak."
 This leak develops a thin wall around it and forms a cyst under the skin.